gvwilson/thirdbit/src/fiction/santas/index.md

 "It was a foolish and unnecessary risk," she said curtly.

-[^change-trousers] Straight-legged, black, and cotton, with drawstrings at the waist and ankles.
+[^change-trousers]: Straight-legged, black, and cotton, with drawstrings at the waist and ankles.
 They had originally belonged to a ninja who had been sent across the worlds by an evil sorcerer bent on wresting the secret of immortality from the embalmers of Santa Hotep's world, but had instead become one of the greatest ice cream artists of all time.

 "Greenwood… insisted," Hotep wheezed.
 "He still… doesn't really… trust you."